-Our Oncobiota™ platform reveals the cancer-related microbiome with unparalleled specificity and sensitivity.
+Our patent pending Oncobiota™ platform reveals the cancer-related microbiome with unparalleled specificity and sensitivity.

 Oncobiota™ can be applied to many cancer types.
 Starting with lung cancer, which has the highest need for early detection and with one of the highest incidence and mortality rates, we can make a big difference in the lives of the many patients affected each year.
 In addition, current standard of care for lung cancer detection (low dose CT scan) is plagued with a very high rate of false positives (95%+), leading to unnecessary lung tissue biopsies.
 With a lower rate of false positives, the Micronoma platform has the opportunity to significantly reduce the risk and cost of lung cancer diagnosis.

 A liquid biopsy is a test done on a sample of blood to look for a methylation or fragmentation profile and/or within circulating tumor cells (CTC) and/or DNA that is shed from the tumor.